 “Our companies want this treaty -- quite simply, bottom line -- because it affects their bottom line,” said Senator John Kerry, a Massachusetts Democrat and committee chairman.

 The Law of the Sea Convention “will advance and protect America’s energy interests,” Jack Gerard, chief executive officer of the American Petroleum Institute, a Washington-based industry group for companies including Exxon Mobil Corp.
-(XOM) and Chevron Corp.
-(CVX), said at the hearing.
+(XOM:US) and Chevron Corp.
+(CVX:US), said at the hearing.

 The treaty broadens the definition of the Continental Shelf, placing under U.S. jurisdiction as much as 4.1 million additional square miles of sea in regions including the Arctic, Gerard said.